 Research indicates that postprandial hyperglycemia is a red flag for future complications.
 So far, one of the most challenging aspect of diabetes management has been curbing post-meal spikes to keep them under 9 mmol/L. We keep a close eye on meal spikes and are continuously working on tailoring boluses and dietary choices.

 The HbA1C test is regularly carried out at hospital for those with Diabetes, usually quarterly for children receiving NHS treatment.
 For decades, it’s been the gold-standard of measuring, but recently with the advent of CGMs and ready access to more data, it’s been relegated to an important indicator alongside CGM data.
-The test measure glycated hemoglobin.
+The test measure glycated haemoglobin.
 This is how I explained it to Cass, when she was 5 years old:

 Imagine your circulatory system as a giant road network of motorways, A-roads, high streets and even the teeny tiny roads of southern Cornwall.
-Imagine all of these roads are filled with smart cars – that’s your hemoglobin cells – that can only carry one passenger at a time.
+Imagine all of these roads are filled with smart cars – that’s your haemoglobin cells – that can only carry one passenger at a time.
 These taxi’s are very important because they carry oxygen, glucose and other important things to all the cells in your body.
 When your blood glucose levels are high, the glucose molecules become sticky.
 So this happens –

 This is Bob – he’s a glucose molecule.
 He’s taking a taxi to The Lizard in Cornwall – that’s your toes – to feed the cells that live down there.
-He gets on the hemoglobin taxi – no problem – he’s driven at high speed down to Cornwall – no problem, but then when it’s time to get off, Bob discovers that he has a sticky bottom.
+He gets on the haemoglobin taxi – no problem – he’s driven at high speed down to Cornwall – no problem, but then when it’s time to get off, Bob discovers that he has a sticky bottom.
 He can’t get off the taxi!
 He’s stuck to it.
 The taxi can’t stop driving – it’s a robot programmed to go round and round your blood stream.
 So when Bob doesn’t get off, the taxi starts driving again.
 But it now can’t pick up any other molecules because it’s carrying Bob.
-Bob and his taxi drives around and around for months, until the taxi breaks down and is replaced by a new one.
+Bob and his taxi drives around and around for months until the taxi breaks down and is replaced by a new one.